birdofpreyru/react-utils/docs/link-and-navlink.md

 - **`disabled`** &mdash; *Boolean* &mdash; Optional.
 Disables the link;
 - **`enforceA`** &mdash; *Boolean* &mdash; Optional.
 If *true* enforces rendering of the link as a simple `<a>` element;
+- `keepScrollPosition` (_boolean_) &ndash; Optional.
+If set _true_ a link rendered as React Router's component won't reset the viewport scrolling position to the origin.
 - **`onClick`** &mdash; *Function* &mdash; Optional.
 An event handler to trigger on click;
 - **`onMouseDown`** &mdash; *Function* &mdash; Optional.
 An event handler to